dev4hk/event-driven-order-management/README.md

 - PostgreSQL (running instance)
 - Axon Server (running instance)

-## Architecture
+## 🏗️ Architecture

 The system is composed of several microservices that communicate with each other through an event bus.
 Axon Server is used as the event store and message broker, while Eureka Server handles service discovery.

--   **Eureka Server:** A service registry that allows microservices to locate and communicate with each other.
+-   **🌐 Eureka Server:** A service registry that allows microservices to locate and communicate with each other.
--   **Microservices:** Each service is responsible for a specific business domain (e.g., customers, products, orders).
+-   **🧩 Microservices:** Each service is responsible for a specific business domain (e.g., customers, products, orders).
 They are designed to be independent, scalable, and resilient.
--   **Axon Server:** The backbone of the event-driven architecture, providing an event store and a message bus for inter-service communication.
+-   **⚡ Axon Server:** The backbone of the event-driven architecture, providing an event store and a message bus for inter-service communication.

-## Event-Driven Architecture Patterns
+## 🔄 Event-Driven Architecture Patterns

 This project heavily utilizes several key event-driven architecture patterns, which are crucial for building robust and scalable distributed systems.